snayfach/UHGV/README.md

 ## Bioinformatics pipeline

-Briefly, viral genomes were downloaded from the sources listed above.
+Viral genomes were downloaded from the sources listed above. [geNomad](https://portal.nersc.gov/genomad/) was used to confirm a viral origin and to excise provirues from bacterial chromosomes, as necessary.
+[CheckV](https://bitbucket.org/berkeleylab/checkv) was used to trim any remaining bacterial DNA from virus ends, estimate completeness, and identify closed genomes.
+Sequences >10Kb or >50% complete were retained and classified as either complete, high-quality (>90% complete), medium-quality (50-90% complete), or low-quality (<50% complete).
+Viral genomes were clustered into operational taxonomic units at approximately the species, subgenus, genus, subfamily, and family-level ranks using a combination of genome-wide ANI (for species level vOTUs) and genome-wide proteomic similarity (for higher ranks).
+Taxonomy was inferred using a best-hit approach to phage genomes from the ICTV and using taxon-specific marker genes from geNomad.
+Hosts were predicted using a large database of bacterial and archael genomes that included the [UHGG v2](http://ftp.ebi.ac.uk/pub/databases/metagenomics/mgnify_genomes/human-gut/v2.0/) and [>48K MAGs from Hadza hunter gatherers](https://www.biorxiv.org/content/10.1101/2022.03.30.486478v2).
+Prediction methods included [CRISPR spacer matching](https://github.com/snayfach/MGV/tree/master/crispr_spacers) and kmer matching with [PHIST](https://github.com/refresh-bio/PHIST).
+Phage lifestyle was inferred using [BACPHLIP](https://github.com/adamhockenberry/bacphlip), integrases from the [PHROG database](https://phrogs.lmge.uca.fr/), and excision information from geNomad.
+Protein coding genes and alternative genetic codes were predicted using [Prodigal-gv](https://github.com/apcamargo/prodigal-gv).
 For additional detail, please refer to our manuscript (in preparation).

 ## Data Resource